TheBreakfastClub/CIS467/gameManifesto.md

 ## Items
 The items the hero can pick up and use are all the ingredients to make a waffle.
 These items will be picked up once and when you get them you can use them unlimited number of times with a set refresh time frame.
 Aside from the pinch of salt the basic recipe comes from http://www.foodnetwork.com/recipes/simple-waffles-from-scratch-recipe.html
-* **Butter**
+* **Eggs**
-  * Makes hero move fast but makes her run like on ice.
+  * Throwing item, primary weapon.
+Just hits enemies and hurts them.
+Possible upgrade items to be different kinds of eggs.
   * Rejuvenation Time: TBD
-  * Pick up Order: TBD
+  * Pick up Order: 1st
   * Key Command: TBD
-  * Level Location: Butter Level
-* **Suger**
-  * Makes hero run fast but a straight shot in one direction
-  * Rejuvenation Time: TBD
-  * Pick up Order: TBD
-  * Key Command: TBD
-  * Level Location: Sugar Level
+  * Level Location: Hub Level
 * **Flour**
   * Throwing item, when it hits the enemy it makes them transparent similar to a ghost.
 They can not hurt you.
 Lasts for a specified duration.
   * Rejuvenation Time: TBD
-  * Pick up Order: TBD
+  * Pick up Order: 2nd
   * Key Command: TBD
   * Level Location: Flour Level
+* **Milk**
+  * Healing item.
+Possible upgrades to organic milk for better healing, or use the percents to have different levels of healing.
+  * Rejuvenation Time: TBD
+  * Pick up Order: 3rd
+  * Key Command: TBD
+  * Level Location: Hub Level
+* **Butter**
+  * Makes hero move fast but makes her run like on ice.
+  * Rejuvenation Time: TBD
+  * Pick up Order: 4th
+  * Key Command: TBD
+  * Level Location: Butter Level
 * **Baking Powder**
   * Makes Hero transparent like a ghost.
 You can not get hurt by enemies and can pass through obsticals.
   * Rejuvenation Time: TBD
-  * Pick up Order: TBD
+  * Pick up Order: 5th
   * Key Command: TBD
   * Level Location: Baking Powder Level
-* **Eggs**
+* **Suger**
-  * Throwing item, primary weapon.
-Just hits enemies and hurts them.
-Possible upgrade items to be different kinds of eggs.
+  * Makes hero run fast but a straight shot in one direction
   * Rejuvenation Time: TBD
-  * Pick up Order: TBD
+  * Pick up Order: 6th
   * Key Command: TBD
-  * Level Location: Hub Level
-* **Milk**
-  * Healing item.
-Possible upgrades to organic milk for better healing, or use the percents to have different levels of healing.
-  * Rejuvenation Time: TBD
-  * Pick up Order: TBD
-  * Key Command: TBD
-  * Level Location: Hub Level
+  * Level Location: Sugar Level

 ### Pixelation Items
 The pixelation leveling up will be done when the Hero collects the pixelation item for that resolution.
 The visual look of that item will be a varient on how the hero will look at that level of resolution.
 I was thinking that they could be grayed out versions of hero like a statue.
 When the Hero goes up to the item it changes or something...TBD.